Campaign StatusVictory Achieved

 Aug–Sept 2025

-Community outreach, evidence build, and enforcement of restrictive covenants governing use of the defendant’s property to prevent incompatible industrial use near a retail center.
+Community outreach, evidence build, and enforcement of restrictive covenants governing use of Blackfin’s property to prevent incompatible industrial use near a retail center.

 Sep 15, 2025

-Temporary Injunction entered—broadly enjoining above-ground compressor-station activity adjacent to Bartholet Home Furnishings.
+Temporary Injunction entered—broadly enjoining above-ground compressor station activity on Blackfin’s tract adjacent to Bartholet Home Furnishings.

 Oct 6, 2025